RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### 2.2	Product Functions
 Main actions that the system should perform:
 * Create, modify and delete patient information
-* Generate a reports that contains the costs of the clinical trial
 * Manage information of the doctors in the clinic and patients assigned
 * Manage users (employee data and information) into system
 * Manage trial information (prices, trial available)